 I’ve learned quite a few tricks over the years and I’ve perfected a few tricks of my own.
 In November 2015, I released my very first course, Flower Math, and I’ve been creating courses ever since.
 I really do love to talk about the business of the flower business.

 I first started talking to florists as a guest contributor to FlirtyFleurs.com in 2011.
-I’m currently a business contributor to Florists’ Review Magazine and I’m also a member of the Chapel Designers.
+I’m currently a business contributor to Florists’ Review Magazine, I recently wrote a 4-part series for Botanical Brouhaha, and I’m a member of the Chapel Designers.

 Before you buy a course or hire a coach ask if they have the qualities of a great mentor: